shuja-shah-dev/new-repo-test/README.md

 And if you don't want to host Kimai, you can use [the Cloud version](https://www.kimai.cloud/) of it.

+### Cutomizations for xis.ai

+ Please have a look inside Docs/readme.txt for all the information.

 ### Updating Kimai

 - [Update Kimai](https://www.kimai.org/documentation/updates.html) — get the latest version